picocms/Pico/about.md

 There really isn't that much more to say about it.
 The beauty of Pico is in its simplicity.
 If you want to create a new page, you make a new file.
 That's it.
 But that's far from the end of the story.
 Despite Pico's simplicity, you'll find it incredibly powerful, and ready to take on any task.

+* Pico doesn't require write access (without admin plugin) either, making it more secure by design, and reducing difficult PHP configuration.
+* database performance issues, especially when overkill for a small site (bottleneck)
+* low system requirements.
+Runs on any system / web space

 ## Web Pages Without HTML

 Writing HTML is annoying.
 Traditionally, if you wanted to build a web page, you had no choice but to fumble around with HTML.
 Every paragraph of your site would be contained in a `<p>`paragraph tag`</p>`, links would have an `<a href="http://example.com">`anchor tag`</a>` wrapped around them, and lists would require a heck of a lot of `<li>`list item tags`</li>`, a pair around each item.
 If you've written a traditional HTML page before, you know how this can be a tedious, repetitive, and error-prone process.